-The Company and its parent company, Prosegur Compañía de Seguridad, S.A., concluded a framework contract on 17 February 2017 (the "Framework Contract") in order to govern the basic principles for their relationship and their respective subsidiaries, in accordance with the best corporate governance practices and, in particular, recommendation 2 of the Code of Good Governance for Listed Companies approved by the CNMV on 18 February 2015 (partially revised on 26 June 2020).
+The Company and its parent company, Prosegur Compañía de Seguridad, S.A., concluded a framework contract on 17 February 2017 (the "Framework Contract") (which was subsequently amended on 16 March 2021) in order to govern the basic principles for their relationship and their respective subsidiaries, in accordance with the best corporate governance practices and, in particular, recommendation 2 of the Code of Good Governance for Listed Companies approved by the CNMV on 18 February 2015 (partially revised on 26 June 2020).
 The contract publicly and precisely defines the various business areas and business relationships as well as the mechanisms in place to resolve any conflicts of interest that may arise.
 This contract can be viewed by the public on the corporate website of the Company (www.prosegurcash.com) accessed from the Home Page in the "Corporate Governance" section.